-Here are several financial fitness suggestions to consider implementing during 2018:
+At CCMI, we hope you include personal financial goals as part of those resolutions for the year.
+Here are several financial fitness suggestions to consider implementing during 2019:

 Set up a “systematic spending plan”